puckowski/Cleanbase/README.md

 {
 	"password": "123456",
 	"username": "abcdefg",
-	"userPassword": "123456"
+	"userPassword": "123456",
+	"userLevel": 5
 }
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
 Password must be at least 6 characters and less than 33 characters.
+User level must be at least 1 and no more than 10.

 https://172.17.0.1:443/loginuser/{SERVICE_NAME}
 POST body: